AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Combat/Action Economy.md

 - **Disengage** - you attempt to flee any opponent which might be waiting for an opportunity to strike you.
 Make an Acrobatics (Dexterity) roll.
 Until the end of your turn, any [[#Opportunity Attacks|opportunity attack]] roll made to hit you automatically misses if it is lower than your roll. ^665abd
 - **Disorient** - you attempt to throw a creature off-balance using your immediate surroundings, such as kicking dirt into your opponent's eyes, knocking a nearby branch towards their face, etc. The target creature within 5' must make an Initiative saving throw against your basic Sleight of Hand (Dexterity) DC or against your basic Deception (Charisma) DC.
 On a fail, they are [[Conditions#Pacified|pacified]] 1 until the end of their next turn, or pacified 2 if you have a free hand. ^1e684d
 - **Inspire** - you inspire courage and unity within an ally.
 A creature within 30' that can hear you and understands a language you talk in gets a bonus to their first attack during their next turn equal to third of your Persuasion (Charisma) or Performance (Charisma) modifier.
 A creature can't be inspired twice at the same time. ^9bb451
 - **Minor interaction** - the creature interacts with different objects within its reach.
-Examples: ^359f07
+Examples include: ^359f07
     - Pick up a small object (GM's decision for what counts as a small or easy to pick up item)
     - Draw or stow an item without the Heavy property
     - Apply a [[Alchemist#Substances|substance]] to a weapon they hold